 Summer School & Camp Requires $25 non-refundable deposit

-Late pick up fee.
-First thirty (30) minutes $1 per a minute, 31 minutes and after $2 per a minute.
-Director of Educational Services may waive up to one late fee pick up if the circumstances are deemed an emergency or unavoidable, and there is no history of prior late pickups.
+Late pick-up fee.
+The first thirty (30) minutes is $1 per minute, 31 minutes, and after $2 per minute.
+The Director of Educational Services may waive up to one late fee pick-up if the circumstances are deemed an emergency or unavoidable, and there is no history of prior late pickups.

 Returned Item Fee.
 Any payments returned from a financial institute, $25 plus any applicable late fees.
 If two items or more are returned in an academic year the district will require a secured payment (money order or cashier’s check).

-Ten percent discount for multiple students, applied to the highest tuition rates.
-Ten percent discount applied if annual tuition is paid in advance.
+A ten percent discount for multiple students applied to the highest tuition rates.
+A ten percent discount is applied if annual tuition is paid in advance.
 There are no refunds available if tuition is paid in full for the year.